Congyuwang/Algorithm-Princeton-Course/src/princeton/algo/sort/README.md

 # Sorting algorithms

-This package include sorting algorithms as well as shuffling.
+This package includes sorting algorithms as well as shuffling.

-Some of their properties are listed below:
+Some of their properties:

 | sorting algorithm           | stability  | memory usage | time usage         |
 | --------------------------- | ---------- | ------------ | ----------         |